 Duration: 14 days

-Included: Domestic flights (within the Falklands), accommodation (14 days), all meals, expert wildlife and nature photographer Andre Joanisse or Scott Portelli as your guide/host.
+Included: Domestic flights (within the Falklands), accommodation (14 days), all meals, expert wildlife and nature photographer Scott Portelli as your guide/host.

-Excluded: International flights to Mt Pleasant (Falklands), overnight accommodation prior to the tour, excess baggage costs on local flights (max 20kg baggage allowance)
+Excluded: International flights to Mt.
+Pleasant (Falklands), overnight accommodation prior to the photography expedition, excess baggage costs on domestic flights (max 20 kilograms baggage allowance)